LinkTheCoder/LinkTheCoder/README.md

 - 💾 Tinkering with databases like PostgreSQL, Supabase etc.

 - 🔁 Also a bit DevOps like Docker, Git Actions etc.

+- 🍓 Raspberry Pi owner.

-- 🖥️ Use OS like Windows, WSL(Windows Subsystem for Linux), Android.
+- 🖥️ Use OS like Windows, WSL(Windows Subsystem for Linux), Linux etc.

 - 🗄️ Hosting on Github, Vercel & Azure.